-Mark anticipates a further boost in daily milk production by improving the quality of forages offered to the herd.
+Mark anticipates a further boost in daily milk production by improving the quality of forage and implementing three times a day milking for the high production group in the coming months.

 A herd replacement rate of about 25 per cent will be maintained, with a 12-month inter-calving interval.
 Calf rearing facilities on the home farm will be updated over the next 12 months.
 Looking ahead, Mark is also contemplating the installation of a digester to enhance energy efficiency and reduce costs.